ekmixon/ve-docs/visual-essay-tags/ve-image/README.md

 	- a comma-delimited value defining the image region to be displayed in the viewer.
 The value is the same as defined in the `region` attribute above.
 This will default to zoom to the first image if multiple images are present.
 For example: `"100,100,1000,1000"`.
 	- an integer number that corresponds to a `ref` ID attribute for a specific image.
 For example: `"1"`.
 	- an integer number that corresponds to a `ref` ID attribute for a specific image and a comma-delimited value defining the image region separated by the `|` character.
 This will zoom to the region of a specific image when multiple images are present.
 For example: `"2|100,100,1000,1000"`.
+	- The key word `next`.
+If multiple images are present, this will display the next image in the viewer.
+	- The key word `previous`.
+If multiple images are present, this will display the previous image in the viewer.

 Below are some examples of the `zoomto` action for a `click` event: